-As an illustration of the added value that National standard setters bring to the Board, it should be noted that the model of the "key audit matters" for example which is widely recognized to have significantly improved the communicative value of the auditor's report was brought to the Board by the French.
+As an illustration of the added value that National standard setters bring to the Board, it should be noted that the model of the "key audit matters" which is widely recognized to have significantly improved the communicative value of the auditor's report was brought to the Board by the French representatives.
 If the link is cut with the national standards setters, the Board deprives itself from a valuable source of ideas and experiences.

-13.- Do you agree that task forces used to undertake detailed development work should adhere to the public interest framework?
+13. Do you agree that task forces used to undertake detailed development work should adhere to the public interest framework?

-As mentioned above in our response to question 3, the public interest framework is not yet available; it is therefore difficult to respond to that question.
+As mentioned above in our response to question 3, the public interest framework is not yet available; it is therefore not possible to respond to that question.

-14.- Do you agree with the changes proposed to the nomination process?
+14. Do you agree with the changes proposed to the nomination process?

 See our response to question 15 below.
-If a real governance of the Board is created and if it is multi stakeholders, such governance should be in charge of the nominations.
+If a real Governance body of the Board is created and if it is truly multi stakeholders such as the trustees of the IFRS foundation are, then such Governance body should also be in charge of the nominations.